National Assembly (Djibouti)

 The National Assembly, formerly known as the Chamber of Deputies, is the unicameral parliament of the Republic of Djibouti.
-Established under Title V of the 1992 Constitution, it consists of 65 members who are elected by direct and secret universal suffrage and cannot simultaneously serve in the Government.
+Established under Title V of the 1992 Constitution, it consists of 65 members who are elected by direct and secret universal suffrage and cannot simultaneously serve in the government of Djibouti.
 Elections are scheduled to be held once every five years, normally on the last Friday of February.
 The most recent elections were held on 24 February 2023.

 History

 Djibouti’s legislative body traces its origins to the colonial era.
 From 1946 to 1957, the territory—then under foreign rule as French Somaliland—was governed by a Representative Council.
 The 1956 framework law introduced a Territorial Assembly, which functioned as the main legislative body until 1967, when it was replaced by the Chamber of Deputies of the French Territory of the Afars and the Issas.
 Following Djibouti’s independence following the 1977 referendum, the Chamber of Deputies remained in place, eventually evolving into the modern National Assembly.